Building Positive, Healthy Relationships: 6 Helpful Benefits

 Healthy does not mean perfect.
 It just means the relationships where you spend most of your time offer mutual value are authentic and operate from a place of love and respect.

-Why is building positive relationships important?
+Why is building positive, healthy relationships important?
 Because people are either adding and multiplying or subtracting and dividing from your life.
 It is best to spend as much time and resources on those people who add and multiply.

 When you invest time with healthy, positive people, you have more support and emotional margin to manage the people that subtract from your life,